jhackett1/railsy-nextjs-prisma-example/README.md

 # Modern app boilerplate

-This is a boilerplate for a production-ready full-stack web app.
+This is a worked example of a production-ready full-stack web app.

 Major bits: